MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/README.md

 *	Damage (Schaden)

 ## Data Cleaning
-After scraping the data, I had to clean & feature-engineer it up so that it was usable for our Machine Learning modeling & training.
-Following changes were made and the following varaibles were created:
+After scraping the data, I cleaned & feature-engineer it up so that it was usable for our Machine Learning modeling & training.
+Following changes were made and the following variables were created:

 *	Parsed numeric data out of "Price", removed the -brutto- string
 *	Removed rows without a price (price = -1)
-*	Transformed "Construction Year" and "First Registration" into "Age of car" and "Age of First Registration" (2018 --> 2)
+*	Transformed "First Registration" string into numeric "Age of car"" ("06/2018" --> 1.5)
-*	Manage categorical data: Made new columns for each and map 0 or 1, if following Tags were listed in the "Car Name":
+*  Fill in missing values of "power_ps" with the means of existing values of each the same car Model type
+*  Remove oldtimer (> 30 years of age) rows from the data, because too specific, needing more information to predict price
+*	Parsed following Car Models out of the offering description and make a "Model" column with following:
     * A-Klasse
     * C-Klasse
     * E-Klasse